HidekiiRyuga/E-commerce-prototype/README.md

 # E-Commerce Website Prototype

 This repository contains the source code for an e-commerce website prototype.
-The project focuses on building the frontend structure and layout using HTML, with plans to add styling and interactivity.
+The project focuses on building the frontend structure and layout using HTML and CSS with further plans of integrating JavaScript.

 ## Project Overview